wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

   - The archiving system file itself (AIConversationArchivingSystem.md) is never included
   - Pasted content that was never discussed or referenced is filtered out
   - Only conversation-relevant attachments are preserved
-  - ATTACHMENT_COUNT reflects the number of included attachments after filtering

-  ## Archive Completeness
-  Check the ARCHIVE_COMPLETENESS field:
-  - COMPLETE: All attachments are fully converted and intact
-  - PARTIAL: Some attachments were summarized or simplified
-  - SUMMARIZED: Most/all attachments required summarization

   ## How to Process This Archive
   1. Read this entire file to understand the full context